Cleaning GuidesHow to Descale Your Kettle: Limescale removal tips

 The rubber seal of the shower doors is the place where most of the residue and hard-water deposits tend to build up.
 All the shampoo, soap and everything else that we use in the shower, love to find a permanent home there.
 Our personal hygiene products, mixed with limescale, form a substance, called soap scum, which can promote mould and mildew growth, once it accumulates on the rubber surface.

 But of course, they are not impossible to get rid of, so here we will show you how to properly clean the rubber seal of your shower door using common household products.

 First, you need to gather everything listed below:

-In the end, the most important thing to learn is that you don’t need a counter full of detergents, each of them with a different use.
+In the end, the most important thing to learn is that to clean your shower screen you don’t need a counter full of detergents, each of them with a different use.
 You can always resort to various multifunctional household products like baking soda, vinegar and bleach, as they are just as good when it comes to cleaning shower screens, doors and seals.
 Still, taking care of the task properly can be a very tedious job and not everybody has the time and desire to do it.

 Get a quote and check out our real-time availability right here!

 Arrange a professional visit with us!